inaC/p3-mobile-flashcards/README.md

-# MyReads Project
+# Mobile Flashcards Project

-This project corresponds to the first Udacity's React Fundamentals course.
-It used the provided starter template as a starting point.
+This project corresponds to the last Udacity's React Fundamentals course, whose goal is to make use of React Native.

 ## TL;DR